evalf/nutils-SI/README.md

 ## Usage

-The SI module defines all base units and derived units of the International System of Units (SI) are predefined, as well as the full set of metric prefixes.
-Dimensional values are generated primarily by instantiating the Quantity type with a string value.
+The SI module defines all base units and derived units of the International System of Units (SI) plus an Angle dimension, as well as the full set of metric prefixes.
+Dimensional values are generated primarily by parsing a string value.

     >>> v = SI.parse('7μN*5h/6g')

-The Quantity constructor recognizes the multiplication (\*) and division (/) operators to separate factors.
+The parser recognizes the multiplication (\*) and division (/) operators to separate factors.
 Every factor can be prefixed with a scale and suffixed with a power.
 The remainder must be either a unit, or else a unit with a metric prefix.

 In this example, the resulting object is of type "L/T", i.e. length over time, which is a subtype of Quantity that stores the powers L=1 and T=-1.
 Many